Linda-Ikechukwu/Personal-Site/src/blog/posts/email-newsletter-subscription-for-gatsby-using-convertkit/email-newsletter-subscription-for-gatsby-using-convertkit.md

 ---
-title: "How To Set up Email Newsletter Subscription For Gatsby Blog Using ConvertKit"
+title: "How To Setup Email Newsletters For Gatsby Blogs With ConvertKit"
 date: "2020-05-31"
 featured: "./emailsub.png"
 description: "Learn how to set up an email newsletter subscription flow for your gatsby blog using Convertkit in 6 steps."